High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

-\begin{remark} {\rm The assumption of uniform boundedness of the kernel $f$ in \eqref{e:id.field} and its partial derivatives will be kept throughout the paper (it is already a part of Assumption \ref{ass:reg.kernel}), but the only place it is used is in Lemma \ref{l:reg.levy}.
-It is not difficult to see that this assumption can be removed at the expense of appropriate assumptions on the behaviour near the origin of the local L\'evy measures in \eqref{e:levy.m.decompose} and of slightly modifying the integrability condition \eqref{e:small.max.f}.
+The limit (\ref{ereglevy}) now follows from Assumption \ref{assregvar} via (\ref{esmallmaxf}), regular variation, and dominated convergence.
+The proof of (\ref{ereglevy1}) is identical, as are the proofs of (ii) and~(iii). \end{pf} \begin{remark} The assumption of uniform boundedness of the kernel $f$ in (\ref{eidfield}) and its partial derivatives will be kept throughout the paper (it is already a part of Assumption~\ref{assregkernel}), but the only place it is used is in Lemma~\ref{lreglevy}.
+It is not difficult to see that this assumption can be removed at the expense of appropriate assumptions on the behaviour near the origin of the local L\'evy measures in (\ref{elevymdecompose}) and of slightly modifying the integrability condition (\ref{esmallmaxf}).
 Given that this paper is already rather heavy on notation, we shall continue to work with uniform integrability, which helps keep things comparatively tidy.
-Note that it is also clear that, for the purpose of proving \eqref{e:reg.levy} alone, the integrability assumption \eqref{e:small.max.f} could be relaxed. } \end{remark}
+Note that it is also clear that, for the purpose of proving (\ref{ereglevy}) alone, the integrability assumption (\ref{esmallmaxf}) could be relaxed. \end{remark}